cloud66/igor-bot/README.md

 # Cloud 66 ChatOps
-ChatOps is an open source Slack-bot, built by [Cloud 66](http://www.cloud66.com/?utm_source=gh&utm_medium=ghp&utm_campaign=robochat).
-It is your very own personal-assistant that operates on your stacks directly from the Slack chat window.
-Now, you can display the state of your stacks, deploy them and cancel them with simple commands such as `list` , `deploy` and `cancel`.
+Igor is an open source Slack-bot, built by Cloud 66](http://www.cloud66.com/?utm_source=gh&utm_medium=ghp&utm_campaign=robochat).
+It is your very own personal assistant that operates on your stacks directly from the Slack chat window.
+Now, you can display the state of your stacks, perform deployments, and cancel them with simple commands like `list` , `deploy`, and `cancel`.

 - Download Igor: http://app.cloud66.com/easydeploys
 - Articles: http://blog.cloud66.com/tag/igor-bot/

 ### Key features:
 __________________________________________________________________
-- Open Source project
-- Easy to customise to your work-flow
 - Manage your Cloud 66 stacks from Slack
+- Easy to customise to your workflow
 - Allows you to deploy specific services from specific stacks
-- Allows you to cancel deploying stacks
+- Custom activity webhook for your stack
 - Allows you to display the state of your stacks for you or your team
+- Open Source project

 ### Quick Start:
 __________________________________________________________________